slatedocs/slate/source/index.html.md

 }
 ```

 On your tasks, you will be required to supply a `callback_url`, a fully qualified URL that we will POST with the results of the task when completed.
 The data will be served as a JSON body (`application/json`).
+Alternately,
+you can set a default callback URL in your profile, which will be used for tasks that do not specify one.

 You should respond to the POST request with a 200 status code.
 If we do not receive a 200 status code, we will retry one more time.